mehak-sachdeva/starter-hugo-academic/content/project/carto-workshops-and-contributions/index.md

 ---
-title: CARTO - Workshops and contributions
+title: CARTO - Workshops and Contributions
 subtitle: Multiple projects conducted between May 2016 to August 2017 at CARTO
 date: 2022-10-06T17:54:33.720Z
 summary: ""